 (3) There are deficiencies in existing sleep software

-At present, the sleep software on the market is defective and cannot solve the user's demands. , software a the various functions of the software, so of the software, the effect of software sleep supervision , sleep software in the software market self-control, and the effect of sleep supervision cannot be produced for users with poor self-control, and the user's sleep duration cannot be guaranteed. software is unstable 也during use, and it is easy to be cleared by the background during use, affecting the user experience.
+At present, the sleep software on the market is defective and cannot solve the user's demands.
+First, software dedicated to sleep supervision is still in the minority, mostly as a module of a piece of software.
+When users use software to supervise sleep before going to bed, they are easily attracted by the various functions of the software, so they start browsing and using other functions of the software, and fall asleep later, so that the effect of software sleep supervision cannot be achieved.
+Secondly, most sleep software in the software market requires users to have a certain degree of self-control, and the effect of sleep supervision cannot be produced for users with poor self-control, and the user's sleep duration cannot be guaranteed.
+Most of the existing software is unstable during use, and it is easy to be cleared by the background during use, affecting the user experience.
 In addition, some specific applications of some software require payment.
-Various deficiencies reduce user satisfaction with 穿搭产品服务.
+Various deficiencies reduce user satisfaction with sleep monitoring products.

 Market Capacity Estimates

 In 2019, the global self-regulatory application market reached $162 million and is expected to grow to $374 million by 2024.
 The huge number of people using self-regulatory applications around the world and increasing year by year provides a feasibility guarantee for the promotion of this product.
 Sleep supervision and detection software is one of the most important components of self-regulatory software, with a large market size and development space.
 As people's pursuit of sleep duration and sleep quality grows, the market size of sleep monitoring software will become larger and larger.
 According to a report from App Annie, sleep health apps have become one of the fastest-growing app categories in the world in the first quarter of 2021.
 Among them, the number of downloads of sleep tracking apps worldwide increased by more than 30%.
 In addition, sleep tracking and analytics company Sleep Cycle reports that its app has been downloaded more than 6 million times worldwide.
-Therefore, it is reasonable to estimate the company's market capacity that the market size of SleepOnTime will reach US dollars in the future亿.
+Therefore, it is reasonable to estimate the company's market capacity that the market size of SleepOnTime will reach 100,000 US dollars in the future.

 Target Users